 There shall be a delay in allowing a user attempt to login again when the number of failed login attempts has exceeded the maximum number.
-This delay should be configurable.

-Editor’s note: default values for maximum number of failed user account login attempts and delay is ffs.
+This delay should be configurable by the operator.
+The definition of the default value set at manufacturing time for delay in allowing a user attempt to login again when the number of failed login attempts has exceeded the maximum number shall be greater than or equal to 5 sec.

 Security Objective references: tba.

 Test case: tba